jeffreykegler/hoonlint/misc/whitespace.md

 * A vertical gap,
-  with comments at the anchor column, and one stop after the anchor column.
+  with comments at the anchor column, as well as one stop after the anchor column.

 * A battery, whose base column location should be the anchor column.

 * A vertical gap,
-  with comments at the anchor column, and one stop after the anchor column.
+  with comments at the anchor column, as well as one stop after the anchor column.

 * A HEPHEP, aligned at the anchor column.

 ## BARKET

-BARKET runes do not reanchor.
+BARKET runes do not curry.

 *From `arvo/sys/zuse.hoon`, lines 3975-4025:*
 ```